vkrishna-ui/vkrishna-ui.github.io/content/posts/naturalgradients.md

 math: true
 weight: 2
 ---
+### Summary
+Here I describe a modification to SGD, which results in the dynamics converging to a stationary distribution over parameter space.
+It turns out that this modified SGD method is equivalent to a Brownian dynamics in a curved space, with the distance (metric) of that curved space given by the covariance or Fisher information matrix of the loss gradient.

 ### Natural gradients in stochastic gradient descent
 The diffusion matrix, $C(\mathbf{\theta})$ that falls out of the probabilistic treatment of SGD in my previous note is positive definite, as it is a covariance matrix.
 To recapitulate, $C(\mathbf{\theta})$ is